venom-blockchain/venom-blockchain.github.io/docs/start/maintain/01-how-to-become-a-validator.md

 ```

 **NOTE:**
-> Make sure you back up your keys after initial configuration!
+> Make sure you back up your keys after the initial configuration!
 > All keys are stored at $HOME/.stever/keys/